-- 133. Although Mattersey Parish has a limited range of facilities, those that exist are highly valued and well used.
-The school, local shop and church hall are focal points for village life. - 134.
+- 83. Although Mattersey Parish has a limited range of facilities, those that exist are highly valued and well used.
+The school, local shop and church hall are focal points for village life. - 84.
 The community want to improve these facilities.
-The consultation identified - The desire for a pub

-- The need for a village hall to provide a large room for community events33 - 135.
-The viability of a pub is a commercial decision; local people would support the provision of a pub within the Parish. - 136.
-No site was identified for a village hall but residential development that included the provision of a village hall would be supported where the proposals accord with other policies in this Neighbourhood Plan. - 137.
-With 20 + businesses listed as operating within the Parish, technological advances and changing working practices means this number is likely to grow over the Plan period.
-Fast and reliable fibre to cabinet broadband access and a widespread 4G mobile telephone signal help make Mattersey Parish suitable for home working. - 138.As more people work in the village during the day time this presents opportunities for village facilities like the pub to provide a social space for interaction. - 139.In Mattersey Thorpe next to the Playing Fields34 are changing rooms that have fallen into dereliction.
-The land on which the changing rooms sit is owned by BDC.
-The land to the south is privately owned although this area includes the footings of a former sports and social club.
-A planning application for three dwellings on the site of the former sports and social club was refused in 2016 as the site was previously used for community and recreational purposes.
-The site has been listed as an asset of community value.35 - 140.Mattersey Thorpe does not have any indoor community space and proposals to redevelop the changing rooms into a multi-use building are being explored.
-(It is listed as a project in Appendix A).
-This Neighbourhood Plan supports the continued use of this land for community and recreational purposes. - 141.Policy 6 supports proposals that enhance all the community facilities across the Plan area.
-The Parish Council intends that, where the Community Infrastructure Levy is secured, (if applicable) it may be used to support improvements to local community facilities.
-See the projects listed at Appendix A.
+The consultation identified - The desire for a pub - The need for a village hall to provide a large room for community events - 85.
+The viability of a pub is a commercial decision; local people would support the provision of a pub within the Parish. - 86.
+No site was identified for a village hall but residential development that included the provision of a village hall would be supported where the proposals accord with other policies in this Neighbourhood Plan. - 87.
+With 20+ businesses listed as operating within the Parish, technological advances and changing working practices means this number is likely to grow over the Plan period.
+Fast and reliable fibre to cabinet broadband access and a widespread 4G mobile telephone signal help make Mattersey Parish suitable for home working.

-33 In the household questionnaire 60% of respondents supported the provision of a village hall.
+&lt;sup>15 In the household questionnaire 60% of respondents supported the provision of a village hall